ysig/GraKeL/dev/_sources/user_manual/contributing.rst.txt

   through the use of :code:`fit_transform`, we would like to be able to apply a more thorough unit-testing, that will expose the kernels calculation validity in relation to the theoretical foundation.

-* **Utilizing Parallel/Concurrent computation**: It is important that the :code:`GraphKernel` decorator through the objects of the :code:`kernel` class supports a parallel computation scheme for executing procedures faster if the user wants so.
+* **Utilizing Parallel/Concurrent computation**: It is important that the :code:`GraphKernel` generic-wrapper supports a parallel computation scheme, through the objects of the :code:`Kernel` class, for executing procedures faster if the user wants so.
 This feature appears as currently implemented, but actually its implementation is wrong.
 It is a major problem to tackle that on the other hand, should not be so difficult.

 .. _master: https://github.com/ysig/GraKeL